Does Oat Milk Contain Phytic Acid?

 Fortunately, the production process of oat milk largely removes concerns about phytic acid.
 This is because before turning oats into oat milk, the outer bran of the oat is removed.

-Remember this is the part of the oat with a high concentration of phytic acid.
+Remember this is the part of the oat with the highest highest concentration of phytic acid.

-Whilst the removal of the bran is primarily because it’s non-soluble, it also has the dual benefit of massively reducing the phytic acid content of the oats.
+Whilst the removal of the bran to make oat milk is primarily because it’s non-soluble, it also has the dual benefit of massively reducing the phytic acid content of the oats.

 Whilst the inner layer of the oat used for oat milk does contain phytic acid, it’s present in much smaller quantities and processes like soaking the oats can further reduce these levels.